josejuanrguez/Asilidae/README.md

 ## Is it safe to test?

 There is no payload so you can test it safely.
-Anyway remember that this is a relf-replicate code so any bug becomes an interesting a brand-new feature.
+Anyway remember that this is a relf-replicating code so any bug becomes an interesting a brand-new feature.

 ## Dependency